woxQAQ/project_zombie-reverse-proxy/README.md

 # Project Zombie Reverse Proxy

-This project is to help project zombie's player to run service in their
+This project is to help project zombie's player to reverse proxy their own service

 ## Prepare